jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 <blockquote>It sounds simple, but in explaining the problem to another person you must explicitly state things that you may take for granted when going through the code yourself.
 By having to verbalize some of these assumptions, you may suddenly
 gain new insight into the problem.</blockquote>

+Iterating over the behaviour with different data sets helps us to understand the problem.
+And an in depth understanding makes it easier to ask for help, which (as our Engineering Director at Leaf recently pointed out), can prevent wasting valuable time</p>
+      <blockquote class="twitter-tweet"><p lang="en" dir="ltr">7.
+Getting stuck and spending a day figuring out what could have been solved in 10 mins by asking for help.</p>&mdash; Mike Carter (@mcarterj) <a href="https://twitter.com/mcarterj/status/1143626584655650816?ref_src=twsrc%5Etfw">June 25, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 #### How?

 <ul>
+<li><b>Eliminate Assumptions</b> Assumptions (and denial) are the root of all evil.
+Debug as transparently as possible.</li>
 <li>Write pseudo code</li>
 <li>Talk over the problem with a co-worker (or a <a href="https://en.wikipedia.org/wiki/Rubber_duck_debugging" target="_blank">rubber duck</a>)</li>
 </ul>